descope/descope-ruby-sdk/README.md

 descope_client.sign_out('refresh_token')
 ```

-It is also possible to sign the user out of all the devices they are currently signed-in with.
+It is also possible to sign the user out of all the devices they are currently signed in with.
 Calling `logout_all` will
 invalidate all user's refresh tokens.
 After calling this function, you must invalidate or remove any cookies you have created.

 ```ruby